qqmajikpp/FBT-AARCH64/README.md

 # FBT-AARCH64
 This is a setup script that sets up the toolchain for ARM devices, allowing the use of the Flipper Build Tool.

+#### This script
-this script was created in colllaboration with E_Surge.
+- was created in colllaboration with E_Surge

-This script assumes you are running a debian variant of linux and assumes apt is your package manager
+- assumes you are running a Debian variant of Linux

-run the setup script to installl the toolchain stuff that fbt normally does for x86 on its first run.
-Note that while fbt installs the toolchain on every fresh clone, you should only have to run this setup script once for the arm system being used.

-you have to also either set at run, or edit fbt with: FBT_NOENV=1

-Run FBT and get a shiny new dist folder with firmware.

-you can flash the dfu via usb by putting your flip in dfu mode and running: dfu-util -D (firmware name here).dfu -a 0
+- is designed to run on 64-bit AARCH64 systems
+- assumes APT is your package manager

+#### Usage
+Clone this repo or download the script separately to your ARM device, give execute permission to the script, and run.

+#### What does this script do?
+During execution of the setup script, you will be prompted to run a pre-setup script.

+This pre-setup script will remove some symlinks from `/usr/bin` including files referencing `arm-none-eabi`.

+Additionally, this script will remove the following packages from your system:
+- gcc-arm-none-eabi
+- libnewlib-arm-none-eabi
+- libnewlib-dev
+- libstdc++-arm-none-eabi-newlib

+Running the pre-setup is optional but with the risk of the packages conflicting with a successful execution of the Flipper Build Tool.

+After the pre-setup is complete, the setup script will update your system packages, and install the following packages:
+- python3
+- python3-dev
+- python3-pip
+- nanopb
+- libprotobuf23
+- libprotoc23
+- protobuf-compiler

+Also, it'll install the following Python modules:
+- nanopb == 0.4.7
+- protobuf == 3.20.3
+- heatshrink2 == 0.12.0
+- scons == 4.5.2
+- ansi == 0.3.6
+- colorlog == 6.7.0
+- pillow == 9.4.0

+After the packages and Python modules are installed, the script will download the **GNU Arm Embedded GCC v10.3.1-2.1** toolchain from a third-party GitHub repo, available [here](https://github.com/xpack-dev-tools/arm-none-eabi-gcc-xpack).
+The toolchain is extracted to `/usr/share/` and symlinks are created in `/usr/bin/`.

+Once the script is complete, you can clone the FlipperZero Firmware repo, and run FBT with `FBT_NOENV=1 ./fbt` or use the modified `fbt` from the repo.

 Good Luck & Have Fun

-shout outs to E_Surge, the whole RogueMaster Crew and the Rabbit-Labs Crew
+Shout outs to E_Surge, the whole RogueMaster Crew, and the Rabbit-Labs Crew